Chail35/All-Bitcoin-Private-key-Table/README.md

 - You can filter though either bitcoin p2pkh column (columns 2,3) by typing in what the bitcoin address might contains or you can explicitly filter (search) for the full address your looking for.
 - Comlum sizes are adustable by double clicking the top of the column in between where the columns meet, to veiw the full column.
 (If the Private Keys or Row Numbers are cut off)
 - You can specify a specific Bitcoin Address or multiple addresses (p2pkh only) in the Target Addresses.txt file and the script will be automatically searching for it in the background.
-- If a specified address is in the current buffer or field of view, the private key of the found target address will pop up on the screen and the cell of the target address will be highlighted green.
+- If a target address is in the current buffer or field of view, the private key of the found target address will pop up on the screen and it will print to the terminal.
 - The script is also preset to lock in the current buffer that the target address is in, so that when its found you don't accidentally scroll past it without knowing.
 # You can change the buffer size and the starting private key.
         self.buffer_size = 2000